LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 ## Providing the application error page

 When an exception occurs in your application, the `onError` operation will be called.
-The default is to use the internale framework error page:
+The default is to use the internal framework error page:

 ```scala
 import play.api._